rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 - `:sav[eas] {filename}`\[[5](#references)\]: Save current buffer contents into another `{filename}`, instead of saving to current associated file.
 - `:{,range} {filename}`\[[6](#references)\], `:w[rite] {filename}`\[[7](#references)\] : Save part (selected by line range) of current buffer contents into another `{filename}`, instead of saving to current associated file.

+## Async Way

+The biggest benefit of async way is: it can fully utilize the multiple-threading environment provided by tokio runtime, and keep all IO operations running in async mode, thus never block the TUI.
+Everything sounds great until we met the data racing issue.

+### States

-To support these features, normal buffer (it can also be called file buffer because it is mostly presented as a file in filesystem) contains two types of states:
+To support these features, normal buffer contains two types of states:

 1. Associated (with a file on the file system) or detached (with no file).
 Note: The _**filesystem**_ can be not only local storage, but also remote via network protocols.